Autism Teaching Methods: Applied Behavior Analysis and Verbal Behavior

 ABA may take place in the home or a school.
 A consultant or board certified behavior analyst -- usually someone with a master's or doctoral degree in psychology -- often supervises the therapy.

 Some people incorrectly assume that ABA only describes the method developed by the late Dr. O. Ivar Lovaas, a pioneering researcher in the Psychology Department at UCLA.
 Lovaas developed one form of ABA.
 In 1987, he published a study showing that nine of the 19 preschoolers involved in intensive behavioral intervention — 40 hours per week of one-on-one therapy — achieved "normal functioning" by first grade.
-Note: Several decades ago, Lovaas described using mild physical punishment for severe behaviors during therapy sessions.
+Note: About 50 years ago, Lovaas described using mild physical punishment for severe behaviors during therapy sessions.
 He later rejected punishment, and modern behavior therapists do not use it.

 ABA programs usually draw upon Lovaas's decades of research, but they also may incorporate different methods and tools.

 Applied Verbal Behavior or VB is a newer style of ABA.
 It uses B. F. Skinner's 1957 analysis of Verbal Behavior to teach and reinforce speech, along with other skills.
 Skinner described categories of speech, or verbal behavior:

 - Mands are requests ("I want a drink.")